Nissan GT-R: 2023 facelift

 The car received its third and final facelift in 2023, for the 2024 model year, introduced at the 2023 Tokyo Auto Salon.
-Nissan claimed the facelifted version would be limited to an unspecified number, and it was mainly offered only for the Japanese, North American, and selected markets, with three trim levels, Premium, Nismo and T-spec.
+Nissan claimed the facelifted version would be limited to an unspecified number, and it was mainly offered only for the Japanese and North American markets, with three trim levels, Premium, Nismo and T-spec.
 The Track Edition variant was offered, exclusively in Japan.
 Unlike its previous facelifts, this model featured minor cosmetic changes.
 Redesigned front and rear bumpers, front grille and rear wing, improved aerodynamics around the nose and rear diffuser, which increased downforce without increasing drag.
 No mechanical changes were made over the previous model year.
 In the North American market, the facelifted Premium and Nismo variants went on sale in the second and third quarter of 2023 respectively.
-Sales in Japan began in March 2023.
+Sales in Japan began in March 20, 2023.

 Discontinuation

-Nissan announced end of sales for the North American market in October 2024 with two exclusive variants, the T-Spec Takumi and Skyline limited editions.
-Production continued for the Japanese and selected international markets until August 26, 2025, when the final unit—a Premium T-Spec edition finished in Midnight Purple—rolled off the production line in Tochigi.
-Nissan officially announced the model's end of production, claimed the uprising costs and stricter regulations invoked their decision, while also addressing the potential development of a next-generation GT-R.
+Nissan announced the end of sales for the North American market in October 2024 with two exclusive variants, the T-Spec Takumi and Skyline limited editions.
+Production continued mainly for the Japanese market until August 26, 2025, when the final unit—a Premium T-Spec edition finished in Midnight Purple—rolled off the production line in Tochigi.
+Nissan officially announced the car's end of production, claimed the rising costs and stricter regulations invoked their decision, while also addressing the potential development of a next-generation GT-R.